GenericMage/CoinClash/Type-A/Documentation/CCGlobalizerDocs.md

 # CCGlobalizer Documentation

 ## Overview
 The `CCGlobalizer` contract, implemented in Solidity (^0.8.2), tracks maker orders and depositor liquidity across tokens, listings, and liquidity templates.
 It integrates with `ICCLiquidityTemplate`, `ICCListingTemplate`, and `ICCAgent` for validation and data retrieval.
-It uses `Ownable` for agent setting, employs explicit casting, and ensures non-reverting behavior for `globalizeOrders` and `globalizeLiquidity` to prevent stalling.
-View functions use `step` and `maxIterations` for gas-efficient pagination.
+It uses `Ownable` for agent setting, employs explicit casting, and ensures non-reverting behavior for `globalizeOrders` and `globalizeLiquidity`.
+View functions use `step` and `maxIterations` for gas-efficient pagination, with structured outputs (`OrderGroup`/`SlotGroup`) for readability.
 Amounts are normalized to 1e18 via external contracts.

 **SPDX License**: BSL 1.1 - Peng Protocol 2025

-**Version**: 0.2.1 (Updated 2025-08-15)
+**Version**: 0.2.3 (Updated 2025-08-16)

 **Compatibility**:
 - CCLiquidityTemplate.sol (v0.0.21)